federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 ### AMCL

-Using either the "2D Nav Goal" command [Figure 4] or the keyboard teleop package [Figure 5], one can see how quickly the robot is able to estimate its position in the environment.
+Using either the "2D Nav Goal" command [Figure 4] or the keyboard teleop package [Figure 5], one can see how fast the robot is able to estimate its position in the room.
+The particle filter cloud is heavily dispersed at the beginning, but pose arrays quickly converge around a single location as the robot moves and senses the environment.
+The number of particles also decreases as soon as confidence on position increases, overall reducing the computational burden.

 __Figure 4: Quick Robot Localization (Move Base)__
 ![](./img/mov2.gif)